-Flip the chicken pieces and move them to the side, add the fat and the vegetables to the skillet, distribute evenly, and rest the chicken on top of the vegetables.
-Combine the wine, stock, and spices in the same bowl you used for the vegetables, and heat in the microwave until warm (about 3 minutes).
+Remove the chicken, add the fat (if needed) and the vegetables to the skillet, distribute evenly, and then place the chicken on top of the vegetables.
+Combine the wine, stock, a pinch or two of salt, and spices in the same bowl you used for the vegetables, and heat in the microwave until warm (about 3 minutes).
 Allow the vegetables to cook in the pan for 3-4 minutes, then add the liquid (carefully so as not to get any on the chicken skin).

 Place in the oven and cook until an instant read thermometer reads 165°F in the thickest part of the chicken (for thighs), or 150°F (for breasts).
 Turn off your oven and allow the chicken to rest with the oven door open, for 5 minutes.